Alsmeer – Visiting The World’s Largest Flower Auction

 From central Amsterdam we proceeded to the ferry terminal across from Central Station and crossed to the north side of the city and headed for the open country.
 Along the way a little boy of about five in a cowboy hat pointed his finger at us as we went by and yelled “Bang, Bang” or the Dutch equivalent.
 I thought about scaring the hell out of him by falling off the bike and pretending I was shot, but instead chose to return fire with my finger.
 Not long after I started to notice garbage alongside the path, something unusual for Holland and then I looked up and saw the bloody Golden Arches.
-Years ago MacDonald’s wanted to put an outlet in Sanibel, but the residents fiercely opposed to by putting McSpoil bumper stickers on their cars.
+Years ago MacDonald’s wanted to put an outlet in Sanibel, but the residents fiercely opposed it by putting McSpoil bumper stickers on their cars.
 These caught on all over the state and Ron gave up.
 Seems to me the Dutch might need a similar campaign or at least force MacDonald’s to come up with a plan to deal with the inevitable garbage that their slovenly customers generate.

 We stopped for a late lunch in a park and it was only then that I realized how quickly we had navigated through Amsterdam in two and half hours.
 We continued north to Zaanse Schans, an historic village that was very apparently on the tour bus route as it was crawling with bedraggled looking groups of mostly Asians with a few Poles and Russians thrown in.
 It was Holland’s version of Upper CanadaVillage.
-It brought home to me the fact that most tourists to Holland that are on tours are shuttled from one over crowded venue to another without ever getting the chance to enjoy the peace and quiet of the Dutch countryside.
+It brought home to me the fact that most tourists who go to Holland are on tours that are shuttled from one over crowded venue to another without ever getting the chance to enjoy the peace and quiet of the Dutch countryside.